MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-connector.md

 For the Instance URL, use https://[domain].my.salesforce.com where the domain would be the Salesforce domain for your organization.

-Enter the Client ID and Client Secret you obtained from your Salesforce instance and select Sign in.
+Enter the client ID and client Secret you obtained from your Salesforce instance and select Sign in.

 The first time you've attempted to sign in with these settings, you'll get a pop-up asking you to log in to Salesforce with your admin username and password.
 The screenshot below shows the popup.
 Enter your credentials and select "Log In".